siddhesh2263/k3-cluster-setup/readme.md

 ## Part 1 - Setting up a 3-node K3s cluster

+This section covers the process of setting up our K3s cluster across three Linux servers.
+We'll go through installing K3s on the master node, retrieving the join token, and then adding the worker nodes to create a functional, multi-node cluster.

 ### Setup the master node:

 The below command downloads the latest K3s binary, sets it up as a systemd service (`k3s.service`,) and then starts the K3s server using `SQLite` as the default data store: